 Indoor cycling creates its own challenges, and these can catch even seasoned outdoor riders by surprise:

-The end result?
+The result?
 Higher rates of numbness, soreness, and soft tissue discomfort among indoor cyclists compared to their outdoor counterparts.

 Cultural Habits Can Lead Us Astray